-- Total net position decreased by \$4,064,455 during fiscal year 2021.
-This is primarily due to the pension and OPEB entries.
-Federal grants and contracts increased, and State grants and contracts decreased during the fiscal year.
+- Total net position increased by \$4,156,112 during fiscal year 2022.
+This is primarily due to the considerable increase in enrollment.
+Federal grants and contracts increased significantly due to the HEERF funding which we used for the free tuition initiative which supports some student's tuition.
+State grants and contracts increased during the fiscal year due to additional GEER funding as well as Workforce Scholarships for the Future.
 Local appropriations increased.
-The College received State and Local capital funds of \$2,857,116. - Total operating revenues decreased by \$397,613 during the fiscal year.
-This decrease was due to the decrease in enrollment most of the fiscal year.
+The College received State and Local capital funds of \$3,115,447. - Total operating revenues increased by \$11,324,827 during the fiscal year.
+This increase was due to the increase in enrollment during the entire fiscal year and the free tuition initiative that was supported by HEERF funding.